-The publisher.
-This is the website that users visit.
+1. The publisher: This is the website that users visit.
 It can be a news website, a travel blog, or a publication such as Facebook.

 If a publisher decides to add ad space as an income, they add it to their inventory.

-The Supply-Side Platform (SSP).
-This is designed to help publishers sell their inventory and manage them efficiently.
+2. The Supply-Side Platform (SSP): This is designed to help publishers sell their inventory and manage them efficiently.

-The Ad Exchange.
-This is a technological platform that allows the buying and selling of available ad impressions.
+3. The Ad Exchange: This is a technological platform that allows the buying and selling of available ad impressions.

-The Demand- Side Platform (DSP).
-This is the section that displays ads that the publisher would love to apply on their website.
+4. The Demand- Side Platform (DSP): This is the section that displays ads that the publisher would love to apply on their website.

 The Real-Time Bidding Process

-The ad exchange then relays the information of the user to the DSP.
-The ad exchange then opens a bidding session, where the DSP bid based on the value of the impression based on the measurements set by the advertiser.
+From here, the information of the user is relayed to the DSP which is used for media buying and location-based mobile advertising.
+The ad exchange then opens a bidding session, where the DSP bid based on the value of the impression which is further based on the measurements is set by the advertiser.